-In a medium mixing bowl, add chickpeas and roughly mash about 1/2 of the beans with the back of a sturdy fork or potato masher.
-Add in the carrots, scallions, raisins, cashews and hummus, mix well to combine.
-Taste for flavor adding mineral salt and cracked pepper to taste.
+Mash chickpeas (or leave them whole): In a medium mixing bowl, add chickpeas and roughly mash about 1/2 – 2/3 of the beans with the back of a sturdy fork or potato masher.
+Mashing is great when used as a sandwich filler, helping it to bind together.

-Serve as is, with sliced red bell peppers as scoopers, on a bed of leafy greens, with crackers or made into a Chickpea Curry Salad Sandwich with bread of choice.
+Serve: Serve as is, with sliced red bell peppers as scoopers, on a bed of leafy greens, with crackers or made into a Chickpea Curry Salad Sandwich with bread of choice.

-Serves 4 – 6.
+Serves 4 – 6

-You can try tweaking this recipe by adding a tablespoon or so of apple cider or white wine vinegar to the wet mixture.
+You can try tweaking this recipe by adding a tablespoon or so of apple cider or white wine vinegar to the dressing.
 It will give it a slight tang.